Chinasaram/devops-challenge-day2/README.md

 - Upload your Python script as a Lambda function
 - Ensure the necessary dependencies (`boto3`, `urllib`, `json`, `datetime`, `os`) are available in the execution environment

+### 4. Configure AWS EventBridge for Scheduling

+- Open the AWS EventBridge console
+- Create a new rule
+- Choose **Schedule** as the rule type
+- Select recurring schedule as schedule type and cron-based schedule as schedule type
+- Set the schedule expression (e.g., `cron(0 12 * * ? *)` for a specific time)
+- Select the target as **AWS Lambda** and choose the deployed Lambda function
+- Enable the rule to trigger the function at the specified schedule

 ## API Usage

 This function fetches game data from: